zth/rescript-relay/rescript-relay-documentation/docs/getting-started.md

 ## Time to make your first query

 There, all set up and ready to go!
 Time to [make your first query](making-queries).

+## Advanced

+You really don't need to dive into the deep end of things just yet, but once you feel all set up and ready, you should read [this section on keeping your RescriptRelay codebase healthy](codebase-health-considerations).